Don't Make Models Guess Security and Safety: Symbolic Guardrails for Domain-Specific AI Agents

 \subsubsection{Threats to Validity}

-Our analysis is limited by the small number of concrete policies available in benchmarks, covering two domains.
-The MedAgentBench policy extends the analysis, but it is LLM-generated rather than human-written and may not fully reflect the requirements practitioners would impose in real deployments.
-Although hazard analysis helps identify safety concerns systematically and broadly, we followed an automated process without access to expert judgment.
-Moreover, the benchmark policies themselves may not fully match the concerns in real-world settings.
-Our results should therefore be interpreted as a first step toward understanding what enforcement is possible for \textit{plausible} domain-specific policies, rather than as a comprehensive reflection of industrial practice.
-Finally, matching requirements to guardrails was done manually and may be subject to bias or error despite careful review by multiple authors.
-For transparency, we release all policies and labels.
+Our analysis is limited by the small number of \textit{Verifiable-Rule} benchmarks, covering only two domains.
+The MedAgentBench policy extends coverage but is LLM-generated rather than human-written and may not fully reflect requirements practitioners would impose in deployment.
+Hazard analysis helps identify security and safety concerns comprehensively, but we followed an automated process without expert judgment.
+As before, benchmark requirements often shape what researchers focus on and may not match the concerns of commercial settings.
+Our results should therefore be interpreted as a step toward understanding what enforcement is possible for \textit{plausible} domain-specific policies, not as a comprehensive reflection of commercial practice.

+Our guardrail catalog may also be incomplete, and our judgment of symbolic enforceability also depends on our understanding of what symbolic guardrails can achieve and our ability to implement them.
+Therefore, the enforceable rate should be read as a conservative lower bound, which does not undermine our argument.

-\subsection{RQ2: Which policies can be guaranteed by symbolic guardrails, and how?}
+\subsection{Which requirements are enforceable with symbolic guardrails, and how?}